7th Street Burger

 7th Street Burger is an American fast-food restaurant chain specializing in smash burgers that primarily serves the New York metropolitan area.
 Founded by American entrepreneurs Kevin Rezvani and Paras Jain, its first location opened in June 2021 on the namesake East 7th Street in East Village, Manhattan, New York City.

-As of January 2025, it has expanded to 19 locations mostly in New York City, with one in Washington, D.C. and additional planned locations in Philadelphia, Baltimore, and Boston.
+As of January 2025, it has expanded to 19 locations mostly in New York City, with two in Washington, D.C., one in Hackensack, and additional planned locations in Philadelphia, Baltimore, and Boston.
 According to Rezvani, the restaurant aims to be the "In-N-Out of the East Coast".